charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Take a screen shot of the ssh bash shell on your local Ubuntu server after running the **docker images** command.
 It should show a list of the containers installed on your system.
 Also include the URL for your Docker Hub page that displays your docker images.

+If you were also able to save the **ubuntufootxt** image to DockerHub and can give me a link then that is all to the good.

 ## Create Ubuntu Image

 Take a snapshot of Pristine Lubuntu before installing Docker.